 Now having said that, I want to turn to an issue which is now dividing the Church.
 (The question is, "Is the division necessary or unnecessary?")

-The man in the video below may fit the category of a false teacher.
+The man in the following video may fit the category of a false teacher.
 I can't see how he can honestly come to some of his conclusions.
-He has some nutty views and I don't agree with many of the things he says.
+I don't agree with many of the things he says.
 His message in the following video is abrasive.
 It's so abrasive that I wasn't going to share it on this site.
 But I decided to because on this particular issue he makes some very important points that Christians ought to carefully consider.
-He certainly sums up what many people think (see the comments on YouTube).
+He certainly sums up what many people think (see the comments below the video on YouTube).

 What he says about this doctrine causing more people to reject God than all the wars and all the oppressive regimes combined may have some truth to it.
 Japan might have become a predominantly Christian country if it was not for that doctrine (see the video below).
 Not only has the doctrine caused many to doubt God's goodness, it has been the primary justification for persecution of heretics and Christians by other "Christians."
 See "A Legacy of Fear and Persecution" in Thomas Talbott's book The Inescapable Love of God.
 (If you firmly believe the doctrine is false, I strongly encourage you to read chapter 4 of Talbott's book.)

 For more about this man see Am I really a False Teacher?

 Nowhere in the Bible does it say that a person has to accept a particular view about the nature, purpose and duration of hell to enter into God's Kingdom.
 So people who teach that Jesus is the only way to God, but also teach eternal torment, or conditional mortality, or universal reconciliation should not be regarded as false teachers.

 With these things in mind, it's time we took a closer look at what the Bible says about hell.